PulseWaves/Specification/specification.rst

 Version:
   Must be zero.

-Reserved:
-  Must be zero.

 Size:
   The byte-aligned size of attributes from "Version" to and including "Description".

-Bits for scaled distance from anchor:
-  Specifies how many bits are used in the Waves file to store the integers that express the (optionally scaled) temporal distance from the anchor point to the first sample of the sampling in sampling units.
-In case the number of bits is zero the distance between anchor point to the first sample must also be zero.

-Number of decimal digits:
-  Specifies the scale (or the precision) of the numbers that store the temporal distances from the anchor point to the first sample of the sampling in sampling units.
-It defines how many of the right-most digits of the scaled distance values that are stored need to be moved to the right of the decimal point.
-For example, if the number of digital digits is 2 then all integer numbers storing the scaled distances to anchor point need to be multiplied by 0.01 to move the two right-most digits right of the decimal point.
-If this number is zero then all temporal distances must be integer multiples of the sample units.

-Bits for number of samples:
-  Specifies the number of bits used to store the number of samples in the sampling in case the sampling is variable.
-If this number is zero the number of samples is fixed and specified by the "Number of Samples" below.

-Bits per sample:
-  Specifies the number of bits used to store each sample.
-Common values are either 8 or 16 bits which are the only two values supported in version 1.0.

-Number of Samples:
-  If a fixed sampling is used because the "Bits for number of sample" above is zero, it specifies the number of samples in the sampling.
-If a variable sampling is used ecause the "Bits for number of sample" above is non-zero, it is meaningless and should be zero.

-Compression Options:
-  Must be zero.
-No compression.
-Will later be used to specify compression options.

 Type:
   This number is 1 when the sampling describes the outgoing waveform.
 This number is 2 when the sampling describes a returning waveform.